 Most Italian airports are serviced by taxis, buses, trains and car hire companies.
 As most regions have an airport, it is also possible to catch internal flights between the main cities.
-Remember to wear your mask in airports and on the plane, respect social distancing and sanitize your hands regularly.
-Note that it is currently compulsory to wear a mask in public places, both inside and outside across Italy.
+Remember to wear your mask in airports and on the plane.
+Also, respect social distancing and sanitize your hands regularly.

 The Immuni, app is available to download in English.
 When health facilities or local health authorities register a new positive case, following the consent of the individuals, the health operators insert a code into the system.
 At that point, the system sends a notification to the users who have been in close contact with the positive case.
 They can then isolate themselves to avoid infecting other people.